redwoodjs/redwood/docs/docs/cli-commands.md

 ---
-title: Command Line Interface
-description: A comprehensive reference of the Redwood CLI
+description: A comprehensive reference of Redwood's CLI
 ---

 # Command Line Interface

 The following is a comprehensive reference of the Redwood CLI.
 You can get a glimpse of all the commands by scrolling the aside to the right.